myllynen/byteman-automation-tutorial/README.md

 ### Byteman and PCP Example (optional)

-For the sake of a more complete (command line) example, here is a screenshot from a Fedora 28 VM where [PCP](http://pcp.io/) is enabled and its plugin for JMX metrics, [Parfait](https://github.com/performancecopilot/parfait), is configured:
+For the sake of a more complete (command line) example, here is a screenshot from a patched Fedora 28 VM where [PCP](http://pcp.io/) is enabled and its plugin for JMX metrics, [Parfait](https://github.com/performancecopilot/parfait), is configured:

 ```